bajsucks/jTDF/README.md

 If you use this framework in your games, consider giving the repo a star and donating to my broke ass

 ## What this framework handles:
-- Server data structure: Towers, enemies, paths
+- Data structure: towers, tower radii, enemies and paths are separate defined objects
-- Towers: placement, upgrades, status effects
+- Towers: placement, upgrades, easy logic set up
+- Radii: parallelized enemy detection, dynamic sizes,
-- Enemies: health, speed, walking along path
+- Enemies: health, speed, walking along path, death
-- Paths: normal, bezier, split
-- API endpoints
+- All necessary signals are defined and documented

 ## What this framework does not handle:
-**Game logic**,
-**Rendering**,
-UI,
+**Game logic itself** (jTDF instead provides a clear toolset to create the game YOU want),

+**Rendering** (see example rendering in the demo game, jTDF is server-sided except path tools), UI,
 Lobbies,
-Player data apart from money
+Player data

 If you want a template of those, you can find them in the demo place (will be available soon™️)